Unidata/netcdf-c/docs/nczarr.md

 Note that the limit is defined in terms of bytes and not (Unicode) characters.
 This affects the depth to which groups can be nested because the key encodes the full path name of a group.

-# Appendix C. NCZarr Version 1 Meta-Data Representation. {#nczarr_version1}

-In NCZarr Version 1, the NCZarr specific metadata was represented using new objects rather than as keys in existing Zarr objects.
-Due to conflicts with the Zarr specification, that format is deprecated in favor of the one described above.
-However the netcdf-c NCZarr support can still read the version 1 format.

-The version 1 format defines three specific objects: _.nczgroup_, _.nczarray_,_.nczattr_.
-These are stored in parallel with the corresponding Zarr objects.
-So if there is a key of the form "/x/y/.zarray", then there is also a key "/x/y/.nczarray".
-The content of these objects is the same as the contents of the corresponding keys.
-So the value of the ''_NCZARR_ARRAY'' key is the same as the content of the ''.nczarray'' object.
-The list of connections is as follows:

-* ''.nczarr'' <=> ''_nczarr_superblock_''
-* ''.nczgroup <=> ''_nczarr_group_''
-* ''.nczarray <=> ''_nczarr_array_''
-* ''.nczattr <=> ''_nczarr_attr_''

-# Appendix D. JSON Attribute Convention. {#nczarr_json}
+# Appendix C. JSON Attribute Convention. {#nczarr_json}

-The Zarr V2 specification is somewhat vague on what is a legal value for an attribute.
+The Zarr V2 (and V3) specification is somewhat vague on what is a legal value for an attribute.
 The examples all show one of two cases:
 1. A simple JSON scalar atomic values (e.g. int, float, char, etc), or
 2. A JSON array  of such values.